cabgfx/pomodoro/README.md

 - Calculate the number of Pomodoro sessions for any given time range.
 - Flexible configuration for Pomodoro duration, short breaks, and long breaks.
 - Option to start from the current time and count forward by a specified number of hours.
+- Ability to customize the number of Pomodoros per cycle.
 - Easy-to-use command-line interface using the Thor gem.

 ## Installation